 2.2 MetSat systems using geostationary (GSO) satellites

 In the framework of the Global Observing System of the World Weather Watch, a number of meteorological satellites are currently operated to ensure a full coverage observation of the Earth from the geostationary orbit (see Fig. 1-3).
-The continuous and long-term global coverage by observations from the geostationary orbit is ensured by scheduled future launches of meteorological satellites, replacing or further complementing existing satellite systems.
+The continuous and long-term global coverage by observations from the geostationary orbit is ensured by scheduled future launches of meteorological satellites (see Fig. 1-4), replacing or further complementing existing satellite systems.

 2.2.1 GSO MetSat raw image sensor data transmissions